Cecil Mack: Biography

 Born as Richard Cecil McPherson in Portsmouth, Virginia, he attended the Norfolk Mission College and Lincoln University in Pennsylvania (class of 1897) before leaving to go to New York City where the 1900 Federal Census lists his occupation as a stenographer.
 Mack started writing song lyrics, starting with "Good Morning, Carrie" in 1901.
 He co-founded the Gotham-Attucks Music Publishing Company in May 1905, in New York City; it was likely the first black-owned music publishing company.
 In July 1906, an article in The New York Age referred to Mack as the company's "secretary and treasurer and general business director."
 In 1907 he wrote the lyrics for the musical The Black Politician.
 In 1925 he co-wrote the book for the musical Mooching Along.
 Mack also formed a choir, the Southland Singers, that year.
 In 1931 he co-wrote the music for the musical Rhapsody in Black.

 Birth date

 His birthdate is also given as 1880 and 1883, and an 1876 date is shown by his World War I Draft Registration card, as referenced above, and the 1900 US Census, but an 1891 Navy Enlistment Record and the 1880 Federal census both point to an 1873 birth year.

 Personal life

 Mack married Dr. Gertrude Curtis on April 8, 1912, in Manhattan.
 Curtis was a pioneering African-American dentist who practiced in Harlem.
-They remained married to her until his death.
+They remained married until his death.
 They had no children.
 Gertrude re-married in 1946 to Ulysses "Slow Kid" Thompson (1888–1990), a comedian.